phac-nml/beave/README.md

 `conda activate beave`

-and the project can be installed with `pip` as follows:
+and the project can be installed with `pip` into the newly created Conda environment as follows:

 `pip install .`